mikejoh/gk/CAPA/README.md

 The `Workflow`is the most important resourcein Argo and serves two functions:

-1. Itdefines the workflow to be executed.
+1. It defines the workflow to be executed.
 2. It stores the state of the workflow.

 Should be treated as a "live" object.
 It's not just a static definition but it's also an "instance" of said definition.